15 Calgary Festivals to Check Out in July

 Fiestaval

-Fiestaval celebrates Latin American culture and is a free, multicultural event that takes place at the new Eau Claire Plaza.
+Fiestaval celebrates Latin American culture and is a free, multicultural event.
 Organized by the Calgary Multicultural Arts Society, the festival features hundreds of performers, more than 30 food vendors, an artisan market, beer gardens and a play area for kids.

 YYC Ice Cream Fest